jubalh/awesome-package-maintainer/README.md

 ## Scripts and helpers
 * [release-notes-scraper](https://github.com/dcermak/release-notes-scraper) - grab the release notes for projects from github that do not keep a CHANGELOG, but publish their release notes via the releases page.

+## Credit
+Thanks to everybody who contributed to this guide and to the authors of all the linked Websites, blogs, etc.

+Special thanks and credit to the SUSE Pack team.